MicrosoftDocs/msteams-docs/msteams-platform/toolkit/toolkit-v4/debug-local-vs.md

 ms.date: 03/21/2022
 ---

-# Debug your Teams app locally using Visual Studio
+# Debug your Microsoft Teams app locally using Microsoft Visual Studio

 Visual Studio allows you to debug tabs, bots, and message extensions.
-You can debug your app locally in Visual Studio using Teams Toolkit by performing:
+You can debug your app locally in Visual Studio using Microsoft Teams Toolkit by performing:

 ## Set up dev tunnel (Only for bot and message extension)